bendrucker/convex/README.md

 });
 ```

-After restarting the browser, rerunning the above example will retrieve the data from local storage instead of performing a new request.
+Even after restarting the browser, rerunning the above example will retrieve the data from local storage instead of performing a new request.
+Convex's own in-memory cache will always be checked before falling back to local storage.
 To request fresh data, just omit the `cache` option.
 To force a refresh of the cache, pass the `force` option and set the `cache` option to the desired cache level.
-A remote request will be performed the response will overwrite the old cache.
+A remote request will be performed and the response will overwrite the old cache.